Kiirojin/Coding-Exercise/readMe.txt

 The two files to run are run.py and runFaster.py. run.py should work in any os with Python installed.
-However it is slow because it continually polls the folder for new files. runFaster.py is much faster than run.py (parsing in a few ms instead of a few hundred ms), leveraging notifications instead of polling.
+This program is expensive because it continually polls the folder for new files.

-However, runFaster.py is specific to Windows and furthermore needs pywin32 to be installed. http://sourceforge.net/projects/pywin32/files/pywin32/
+runWithoutPolling.py , Leverages notifications instead of polling.
+Is much less expensive than run.py However, runWithoutPolling.py is specific to Windows and furthermore needs pywin32 to be installed. http://sourceforge.net/projects/pywin32/files/pywin32/

 It is assumed that the current working directory is the one to be monitored, but this can be easily changed.